5 Korean Drama and Pyjama Pairings to Stay in With

 It turns out that kicking back and doing a whole lot of nothing can be quite the challenge.
 Alas, social distancing is a golden opportunity to indulge in the guiltiest of your pleasures without the little voice at the back of your head egging you to be productive (read: it’s prime time to get sucked into the vortex of Korean dramas).
 Even if you haven’t been swept off your feet by the Korean wave, it would’ve reached you in some capacity – all the more after “Parasite” bagged an Oscar earlier this year.

 Of late, everyone and their grandmother seem to be obsessed with the South Korean drama “Crash Landing On You”.
 It has also become the topic of discussion in my WhatsApp groups, “I think I have bawled my eyes out till it’s swollen,” said one friend.
 “I think I might have cried for an hour straight,” shared another.
 That is precisely the allure of Korean dramas.
 It tugs at your heart strings, making you feel things you never have.
-You might subsequently not be able to peel yourself from the tv once you dive into one of these K-dramas but that’s no issue granted staying in is exactly what you should be doing.
+I’m warning you, once you dive into one of these K-dramas, you might have a hard time peeling yourself away from the screen.
+Your 5344434th trip to the refrigerator could totally wait, am I right?

 Cosy up in your pyjamas and hit start on one of these highly-raved about K-drama series.
 Oh, and don’t forget the tissues.